Corruption in Malaysia: 1MDB scandal

 In September 2020, the alleged amount stolen from 1MDB was estimated to be US$4.5 billion and a Malaysian government report listed 1MBD's outstanding debts to be at US$7.8 billion.
 The government has assumed 1MDB's debts, which includes 30-year bonds due in 2039.

 As of 5 August 2021, in an ongoing effort to fight global kleptocracy, the U.S. Department of Justice recovered and returned a total of US$1.2 billion of 1MDB funds misappropriated within U.S. jurisdiction to the people of Malaysia, joining a list of several countries which have initiated recovery or that have already repatriated smaller recovered amounts.

+Sabah State Water Department corruption probe

+One of the largest confiscations in the MACC's history was the Sabah Water Department corruption probe, where a total of RM114.5 million was confiscated, and a money trail led to foreign countries.
+For over 5 years, both of the two main suspects, who are the internal key people in the department, had taken 60% of state funds channelled by the federal government that were supposedly used for water supply works.